cse110-sp24-group5/calendar/README.md

 Throughout this project, we had the opportunity to apply the concepts and techniques learned in the course labs to a practical, real-world application.
 Translating theoretical knowledge into a functional web application helped us truly understand how everything works.
 We also learned how the development process works, and how different members in a team contribute.

-Effective Use of AI Assistance
+Effective Use of AI Assistance.

 During the development process, we learned how to effectively leverage AI assistance tools to enhance our productivity and understand the technologies better.

+We learned how to divide different tasks efficiently in the group.

+We learned how to teamwork in a real project.